 - Astronomical applications were pioneered during development of

 the Hubble Space Telescope (1974-85).

-- Work well at both very short (TV) and very long (astronomy) exposure times.
+- CCDs work well at both very short (TV) and very long (astronomy)

 sensitive than film

-- Provides digital image storage for immediate computer processing
+- They provide digital image storage for immediate computer

 - Determination of incident light energy is easier